 2015 - Present | Rebranding 'waste' as a 'resource' + Poopology 101

-Safely reducing the volume of municipal sewage sludge typically sent for processing by sewer avoidance via separation at the source/on-site remediation of humanure using compost toilets with urine diversion AKA humus (top soil factories).
-This schema uses the 2018 IAPMO WE-Stand Guidance rubric.
-Ultimately, a rich resource is generated that can be used as a soil amendment to grow food.
+This ecological sanitation (eco-san, ecosan) dry toilet system solution offering safely reduces the volume of municipal sewage sludge typically sent for processing by sewer avoidance via separation at the source/on-site remediation of humanure (human excreta).
+Ultimately, a rich resource, humus, is generated via the thermophilic composting process that can be used as a soil amendment to grow food.

 Conducted over four years, performance of a humanure batch compost processor, clearly demonstrates that high temperatures were reliably achieved with subsequent pathogen elimination to acceptable levels prior to distribution of high quality humus to the local garden environment.
 Additionally, urine diversion has also allowed the community to reclaim nitrogen and other nutrients otherwise lost in conventional sewage systems.
 The system has resulted in large savings of potable water, and significant carbon sequestration.

 The ultimate aim: To be transformative leaders and change agents for rebranding waste as a resource, and developing and implementing innovative and agile eco-sanitation service options for application in the built/urban environment, where applicable and appropriate, for temporary or permanent needs.

 6th Int'l Dry Toilet Conference Tampere, Finland | 22-24 Aug 2018

 Research Article | IWA Blue-Green Systems Online Vol 1, No, 1, Published 30 July 2019

 Service Offering | Sanitary Compost Preparedness, Response & Service Opportunity

 VIDEO | Sept 2021 update | Kailash Ecovillage, food-forest co-living Agritopia | Ecosan offerings at minutes 11:00 & 21:48-25:20